Battle of Skerki Bank

 The Battle of Skerki Bank was an engagement during the Second World War which took place near Skerki Bank in the Mediterranean Sea in the early hours of 2 December 1942.
-Force Q a flotilla of Royal Navy cruisers and destroyers attacked Convoy H, an Italian convoy and its Regia Marina escort of destroyers and torpedo boats.
+Force Q, a flotilla of Royal Navy cruisers and destroyers, attacked Convoy H, an Italian convoy and its Regia Marina escort of destroyers and torpedo boats.

 Force Q sank the four Italian merchant ships and one of the escorting destroyers in exchange for minor splinter damage.
 Force Q was attacked by Luftwaffe torpedo bombers at 06:30 on 3 December, sinking the destroyer Quentin with one torpedo and damaging the destroyer Quiberon.
 The battle was the first and most significant success for Force Q.

 Background

 Force Q

-Soon after the beginning of Operation Torch, the Allied commanders began to make arrangements to intensify the offensive against the Axis supply route from Italy to Tunis and Bizerta in Tunisia.
+Soon after the beginning of Operation Torch, Allied commanders began to make arrangements to intensify the offensive against the Axis supply route from Italy to Tunis and Bizerta in Tunisia.
 On 30 November, once Allied fighter cover could give sufficient protection, Force Q was based at Bône, a port on the north-east Algerian coast, not far from the Tunisian border.
 Force Q (Rear Admiral Cecil Harcourt) consisted of the light cruisers HMS Aurora (flagship), Argonaut and Sirius with the destroyers HMS Quentin and HMAS Quiberon.